Curator’s statement

 Where to stay in Siem Reap

-Unlock perks by contacting Tweed to book your trip.
+Unlock perks by contacting Tweed Steadman to book your trip.

 Things to do in Siem Reap

 Siem Reap provides visitors with relaxation as well as the opportunity to engage with the vibrant local culture.
 You will find options to support community initiatives — rounding out your visit beyond the magical temples of Angkor Wat.
-Wander the tree-lined streets and explore, indulge in a spa treatment, take a cooking class or one of these highlights below.
+Wander the tree-lined streets and explore, indulge in a spa treatment (enough choice to try something different every day), take a cooking class, or try one of these highlights below.

 Places to eat & drink in Siem Reap

-Wild: Reinventing the spring roll (nothing like what I grew up with in the western world!) offering fresh, delicately fried or sweet options, craft cocktails in a relaxing garden setting.
+Reinventing the spring roll (nothing like what I grew up with in the Western world!), offering fresh, delicately fried or sweet options, and craft cocktails in a relaxing garden setting.
 I tried the delicious and rave-worthy Monsoon Rainbow (salad, avocado, mango, red cabbage, tomato & bell pepper served with mango dipping sauce and spicy peanuts) and the fried Cambodian-style chicken and veggies.

-Tevy's Place: Speak to any one who lives in Siem Reap or recently visited and they're likely to recommend Tevy's.
+Speak to anyone who lives in Siem Reap or recently visited and they're likely to recommend Tevy's.
 It lives up to the hype.
 Local, high-quality Khmer food (try the national favorite fish amok, a flavorful coconut curry and one of the fruit smoothies or juices).
 Tevy's story and commitment to helping her community will inspire you.
-Vegetarian and Western options available.
+Vegetarian and Western options are available.

-Lum Orng: Farm-to-table restaurant from Cambodian chef Sothea.
-I had the seven-course chef tasting menu with wine pairing for $65 and enjoyed every mouthful of the visually stunning, fresh and flavorful dishes.
-Located about 15 minutes from Siem Reap by tuk-tuk.
-Both A-La-Carte and three-hour cooking classes are also available.
-Suitable for a solo (like me!), with a plus one or a group, I highly recommend for a memorable dining highlight.
+A farm-to-table restaurant from Cambodian chef Sothea.
+I had the seven-course chef tasting menu with wine pairing for $65 and enjoyed every mouthful of the visually stunning, fresh, and flavorful dishes.
+Lum Orng is located about 15 minutes from Siem Reap by tuk-tuk, and both à la carte and three-hour cooking classes are also available.
+Suitable for a solo (like me!), with a plus one, or as a group, I highly recommend it for a memorable dining highlight (booking required).

 Travel Advisor